whiscard/openmrs-docker/README.md

 ## Setting up MySQL

 This image assumes that MySQL will be running in separate server or another image.
-To set up a MySQL instance via docker, first create a docker data value for the MySQL data files:
+To set up a MySQL instance via docker:

-    docker create --name mysql-data arungupta/mysql-data-container

-Next, start an instance of the MySQL docker image that will use that data volume:

-    docker run --name openmrs-mysql --volumes-from mysql-data -v /var/lib/mysql:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=test -d -p=3306:3306 mysql/mysql-server:5.6
+    docker run --name openmrs-mysql -v <LOCAL_PATH>:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=test -d -p=3306:3306 mysql/mysql-server:5.6

+Replace `<LOCAL_PATH>` with a path on your local OS that can be accessed by the docker-machine.
+While this volume mapping is not required, doing this will allow the data to be retained across restarts.
+Note that this command may not work properly when run in OS X due to a permissions error unless [docker-machine-nfs](https://github.com/adlogix/docker-machine-nfs) is used.

 ###### Note that there are different security options for the MySQL accounts.
 See [here](https://hub.docker.com/r/mysql/mysql-server/) for more information.